This beginner article explains how to install RPM packages on Fedora and Red Hat Linux. It also shows you how to remove those RPM packages afterwards.

 When you start using Fedora Linux in the Red Hat domain, sooner or later, you’ll come across .rpm files.
 Like .exe files in Windows and .deb files in Ubuntu and Debian, .rpm files enable you to quickly install a software from it on Fedora.

-You could find and install plenty of software from the software center, specially if you enable additional repositories in Fedora.
-But sometimes you’ll find software available on their website in RPM format.
+You could find and install plenty of software from the software center, especially if you enable additional repositories in Fedora.
+But sometimes, you’ll find software available on their website in RPM format.

 Like .exe files in Windows, you download the .rpm file and double click on it to install it.
 Don’t worry, I’ll show you the detailed steps.